 LSU Press performs a service of inestimable value to the scholarly community as well as to the broader world of our state and even to society itself.
-Unlike a commercial publisher—which focuses on making money by publishing for popular audiences, LSU Press publishes works of scholarly, intellectual, or creative merit.
-The Press exists to disseminate knowledge, and as a nonprofit institution it is mission-driven, not profit- driven.
+LSU Press publishes works of scholarly, intellectual, or creative merit and exists to disseminate knowledge.
 Publications must undergo rigorous assessment by outside scholars and receive the favorable recommendation of the University Press Committee, a group of distinguished faculty.

-By attracting outstanding authors and publishing outstanding books, we contribute to LSU’s academic prominence through scholarly inquiry and ensure LSU’s significant contribution to the world of scholarly endeavor.
-Additionally, as the only regularly publishing university press in Louisiana, we take seriously our mission to promote the achievements of our state and region and educate readers about its history.
+By attracting outstanding authors and publishing outstanding books we ensure LSU’s significant contribution to the world of scholarly endeavor.
+Additionally, as the largest publisher in Louisiana, we take seriously our mission to promote the achievements of our state and region and educate readers about its history.

 338 Johnston Hall

 Please click here for directions to our offices.